Get a property report and suburb profile for any property in Berwick

 • Is it expensive to live in Berwick?

-Living in Berwick can be considered moderately expensive, especially when you look at the property prices and rental costs.
-The median house price in Berwick is currently around $877,500, while units are priced at approximately $670,000.
-These figures suggest that buying property in Berwick requires a significant investment, although it's still more affordable compared to some of Melbourne's inner suburbs.
+Living in Berwick, an outer suburb of Melbourne, can be considered moderately expensive, especially when you look at the property market.
+The median house price in Berwick is currently around $950,000, while units are slightly more affordable at $747,500.
+This puts Berwick on the pricier side compared to some other outer suburbs, but it still offers a more affordable option than many inner Melbourne suburbs.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.